robinallenaz/ftbend-community-resources/README.md

 **❌ "401 Unauthorized" on admin login**
 - Check that `MONGODB_URI` matches between local and production
-- Verify admin account was created with seed script

 **❌ "400 Bad Request" when submitting**
 - Resource name must be 2-140 characters